Frank-py/Japy/README.md

 # Japy
-The messenger of the past generation!
+The messenger of the NEXT GENERATION!